 Learning to think like an entrepreneur?
 Developing business smarts?
 Getting to know customers and building lasting relationships?
-There's so much more to that box of Thin Mints®.
+There's so much more to that package of Thin Mints[®].

-Whether youths participate in the Girl Scout Cookie Program or the Girl Scout Fall Product Program (or both!), everything your Girl Scouts learn prepares them to take on the world.
-Plus, Girl Scout Cookie proceeds stay in your local community to power amazing year-round experiences-experiences that broaden youths' worlds and spark their sense of wonder.
+Whether they participate in the Girl Scout Cookie Program or the Girl Scout Fall Product Program (or both!), everything they learn prepares them to take on the world.
+Plus, Girl Scout Cookie proceeds stay in your local community to power amazing year-round experiences that broaden their worlds and spark their sense of wonder.